abeatrix/Toripuru-Toraiado/README.md

 ## -MVP Pitch
 A card game that combins the machanic of the board game Go and simple Math!
+By deadline, the game will be:
+* playable with the card capture machanic
+* card positioning on the board
+* card will be captured by the one who has the greater number on the card on the size that touches

 ## -Instruction
 <br/><a href="https://www.pixiv.net/en/artworks/65060132"><img src="https://i.ibb.co/1MgQcc8/Frontof-Card.jpg" alt="Frontof-Card" border="0"></a>